mhewedy/viper/README.md

 $ vm create ubuntu/bionic ~/init.sh
 ```

-> Note: To get list of all local available images use `imagelist`
+> Note: To get list of all local available images use `vm images`

 ### List all created VMs
 This subcommand list all created VMs (stopped and running)